micahkepe/blog/content/tmux-config/index.md

 Source the `~/.tmux.conf` once last time, but from now on, when we make a configuration change in this post, simply use `prefix` + `r` to reload the current `tmux` session.
-Ahh much better, let's continue.
+Much better!
+Let's continue.

 ### Interactive Session Handling with `tmux-sessionizer`